Wednesday, May 14, 2025

 Why not a carrot rather than a stick?
 It's just a hypothesis, but given our population's demographics and increased life expectancy since Social Security was enacted, it could wind up saving taxpayer dollars while simultaneously giving a break to these hardworking, sometimes broken people.
 Unless saving money isn't really the goal.

 Oooh, and while we're problem solving, maybe we should take another look at that Affordable Care Act.
-Do it for the widows and the old people.
+Do it for the widows and the elderly.

 *Our federal government spends $848.2 billion per year on Medicare, $15,727 per Medicare recipient.
 Costs have risen from 10 percent of our federal budget to nearly 14 percent in the last 30 years.
 Medicare Parts B and D have several revenue streams (including premiums), but most revenue is from "government contributions."
 If each of the 779,400 people who currently pay Medicare penalties delayed enrollment for just one year, it would have saved taxpayers more than $12.3 billion.
 If each person pays a 10 percent penalty for that year, the government earns just $14.5 million.
 So, I suppose, they're making money on both ends in the current system, because each person who delays also pays.
 But incentivizing them to continue on private insurance could save more money than penalizing or threatening penalties if they don't.
 It's an imperfect calculation, but it shows me that we'd save a lot of money if we encouraged people to delay Medicare enrollment rather than penalizing them.